top of page

 In winter, the Enrosadira becomes more pronounced because the crisp, particle-poor air creates brighter, longer-lasting colors.

-1. It’s stronger in winter
+1. It’s Stronger in Winter

 Cold air contains fewer particles, making the glow more intense and long-lasting.

-Because the Dolomites reflect light more dramatically than other mountain ranges—almost
+Because the Dolomites reflect light more dramatically than other mountain ranges—almost like a natural HDR effect.

 Sometimes the glow appears soft and pastel; other times, it’s deep red and dramatic.
 It depends on humidity, cloud cover, dust in the air, and the position of the sun.